yakimka/picodi/README.md

 Scopes define the lifecycle of a dependency.
 Picodi provides three scopes: `NullScope`, `SingletonScope`, and `ContextVarScope`.
-You can create your own scopes by inheriting from the `LocalScope` or `GlobalScope` class.
+You can create your own scopes by inheriting from the `AutoScope` or `ManualScope` class.

 Use the `dependency` decorator to specify the scope of a dependency.